 There, male guppies are less colorful than males from other parts of the world.
 That’s because, in these natural habitats, guppies experience high predation intensity from diurnal fishes.

 In guppies, although the brightly colored spots serve to attract female partners, they’ll also attract predators’ unsolicited attraction.

 Thus, for guppies, good looks come at the cost of their very life.

 A journal published in Oxford Academic showed that cichlids, one of the main guppy predators, almost always went after more vibrantly colored guppies.
 In their experiment, cichlids consistently and preferentially approached, captured, and attacked the brightly colored guppy when confronted with two similarly-sized specimens.

-The results were the same for both stationery and free-swimming guppies.
+The results were the same for both stationary and free-swimming guppies.